BBA Bubbleball Rules

 - Runners can use feet only outside safe zone (onside)

 - Runners can hold and run with game ball in hand up to half

 - Ballers must release ball within 3 seconds if bubble hits the ground and game ball is in hand.

 - Stopped clock change of possessions lead by runner.
 If onside, can throw or kick.
 If offside, can only kick.
 No shots on goal.

 - Ball goes out of bounds.
-Receiving team baller can throw in.
-Runner can not handle out of bound balls.
+Receiving team player throw in.

 Fouls, Violations, Penalties